 Photo of Scott Tan Scott Tan

-Scott earned his J.D. from the UCLA School of Law, where he served as a problem developer and member of the Moot Court Honors Board.
-He also worked as a research assistant for Dean Jennifer Mnookin and Professor Hiroshi Motomura.
+Scott received his J.D. from UCLA School of Law, where he served on the Moot Court Honors Board and worked as a research assistant for Professor Jennifer Mnookin and Professor Hiroshi Motomura.